Cision-Hackathon/Hackathon-Instructions/README.md

 2. Provide them a link to your PR and explain what it is for.

 #### **Create your actual infrastructure**: ####
 You can create infrastructure in GCP using the Terraform for Teams repository [here](https://github.com/Cision-DevOps/terraform-for-teams/tree/main/teams/gcp/dev).
 Create a folder with the name of your project in the dev folder.
 In there you can see examples of creating various types of infrastructure like PostGres databases, Redis, GCP storage etc...
 Search around and find things you need and add it to your folder.
-Use the [sandbox-cision-001](https://console.cloud.google.com/home/dashboard?authuser=0&project=sandbox-cision-001) project in those variables.
+Use the cision-shared-hackathon (link coming soon) GCP project in those variables.
 Remember we are all sharing a single GCP project, so please be nice and don't delete anyone elses databases or other infrastructure.
 * Create a namespace in GKE for your hackathon project that starts with "hack-" so they are easy to find
 * Your SA needs to be associated with your namespace